Panel interviews are can be purposefully intimidating as they are designed to put candidates under intense scrutiny.

 Your contact at the company should be able to provide you in advance with your interviewers' names at the very least.
-Conduct a simple search on LinkedIn to understand who they are, what they do, and think about how you would answer their questions based on their role.
+Conduct a simple search on LinkedIn to understand who they are, what they do, and think about how you would answer their job interview questions based on their role.

 2) Think of it as a Conversation

 This one is harder said than done.
 If you think of the interview as a conversation, you're much more likely to be successful.
 Rather than treating the interview as test or an interrogation, try to engage all panel members involved.
 Make eye contact with the entire room and speak to each of the interviewers as a whole, rather than individually.
 These tips will show you are confident and articulate, as well as comfortable and well prepared.

 You don’t need to rush into an answer.
 If you aren’t sure how to proceed with a particular question, it is far better to compose yourself and spend a minute thinking about a thoughtful reply than to respond quickly and rattle off thoughts and opinions.

 By taking your time when answering and speaking clearly, it shows signs of a confidence that interviewers pick up on and value in a candidate.

 4) Ask Questions

 Take the opportunity to ask relevant questions to individual panel members or to the panel as a whole.
 By asking thoughtful questions that take into account an interviewer’s position and experience, it is a great way to foster a relationship and show that you’re personable.
 It will also demonstrate your genuine interest in the business and the industry.